 See the following five tips for how to make sure you get a balanced intake of nutrients so you can be sure you’re getting enough complete protein on a healthy, plant-based diet.

-The most important thing to do for optimal nutrition and optimal protein intake is to make it a priority to consume a whole food plant-based diet with a nice variety of fruits, vegetables, whole grains, and nuts/seeds or legumes.
+The most important thing to do for optimal nutrition and optimal protein intake is to make it a priority to consume a whole food plant-based diet with a nice variety of fruits, vegetables, whole grains, nuts/seeds, or legumes.

 If you’re still concerned about meeting your protein goals, simply include a few servings of more protein-rich foods found in the plant-based kingdom.
 Legumes, including beans, peas, and lentils are rich in amino acids, and some of the best sources of protein since they are also rich in iron and other nutrients (like zinc!) typically found in animal products.
 See these 15 protein-rich recipes that use legumes for plenty of recipe ideas!